 The Jefferson County library is now offering a wireless printing service.
 You can print to the library printer from your personal laptop, phone or tablet.
-There are three options for printing – emailing a document to the printer, uploading the document to a website, or installing an app or driver on your computer and selecting the Jefferson County Library printer.
+There are two options for printing – emailing a document to the printer or uploading the document to a website.
 These options are described below, or you can open this pdf file for more detailed instructions.

 Option 1: Upload through a website

 When to use: If you want to print a webpage or have a document on your computer that you can upload to print.
 This method allows you to select the number of copies and the pages of a document you want to print.
 Use the print preview function of your program to determine what pages to print, then enter those pages once you upload your document.

 - Determine what pages of a website or document you want to print by using your print preview function.

 - Open the webpage at http://www.printeron.net/jclibrary/webprint.